The Challenges Women Face Today in an Unstable Economy

 - Women are also less likely to be eligible for employee benefits and employment-based retirement plans such as a 401(k).

 - According to a Harvard study, the median net worth of unmarried women was $12,900, compared to $26,850 for men.
-The study cited the wage gap as the primary cause for this inequity.
+The study cited the wage gap as the primary cause of this inequity.

 - Lower wages and higher expenses mean women also have fewer savings and assets than men.